dward2/BME547/Assignments/00_programming_assessment.md

 other assignments in this course.

 Complete the following exercises in Python.
 If you have trouble, please include comments in the code indicating your uncertainties.
-Then, forward your cod to the instructor for review.
+Then, forward your code to the instructor for review.

 If you cannot complete any part of these exercises, it is highly recommended